 The Principles of Starting Strength

-Katie Horne provides some advice on how to develop your strength using the Starling Strength program.
+Katie Horne advises developing your strength using the Starling Strength program.

-The coronavirus has upended society and markets with millions out of work, and stock portfolios decimated.
-As far as the economy goes, it is not all doom and gloom though: the markets have produced new winners.
+The coronavirus has upended society and markets, with millions out of work and stock portfolios decimated.
+However, the economy is not all doom and gloom: the markets have produced new winners.

-Similarly, quarantine measures have upended daily routines, but many see a unique opportunity to get into the best shape of their lives.
+Similarly, quarantine measures have upended daily routines, but many see this as a unique opportunity to get in the best shape of their lives.

 What is Starting Strength?

-Starting Strength is a barbell training program put together by former powerlifter Mark Rippetoe.
+Starting Strength is a barbell training program by former powerlifter Mark Rippetoe.
 It has received rave reviews from some medical doctors, including Dr. Jonathon Sullivan in the United States.

-Indeed, Sullivan is also known for his strength coaching service, which is based on Starting Strength principles.
+Indeed, Sullivan is also known for his strength coaching service based on the Starting Strength principles.

 There are two primary areas to consider when discussing Starting Strength: